List of websites founded before 1995: Cool Site of the Day

 Webdesigner Glenn Davis created Cool Site of the Day in August 1994, featuring his daily pick of a website.
 Its Cool Site of the Year Award, also known as the Webby Awards, became a coveted prize for Silicon Alley start-ups.
-Davis disaffiliated with the site in November 1995 and it went dormant in February 2020.
+Davis disaffiliated with the site in November 1995 and it was removed in February 2020.

 Cybersell

 Cybersell was the first commercial advertising service that focused on using spam.
 It came online as sell.com.
 It was set up by Laurence Canter and Martha Siegel, notorious for spamming Usenet newsgroups earlier that year.
 It is no longer active.

 CORDIS

 CORDIS, an anacronym for the Community Research & Development Information Service, was the European Commission's first permanent website.
 Launched on ESPRIT day in November 1994 as www.cordis.lu, it provided a repository of EU-funded research projects.
 It is still online at cordis.europa.eu/.